On the derivation of exact eigenstates of the generalized squeezing operator: Invariant states of operator in the number representation

 \section{Invariant states of operator $U_k(z)$ in the number representation}

+Without the loss of generality we can limit ourselves to the case where $z$ is real $z=z*=r$ and consider the eigenstates of the Hermitian operator \be M_k=ir({a^{\dagger k}}-{a}^k). \ee

-Consider operator $z {a^{\dagger}}^k-z^*a^k$ that appears in the exponent of $U_k(z)$.
-Its eigenvalues are not known except for the cases of $k=1, 2$ \cite{Nagel}.
-In general, the eigenvalue problem of this operator written in the number representation leads to a three term recurrence relation.
-However, in the case of zero eigenvalue (assuming it exists) the recurrence relation becomes a two term one and, because of this simplification, explicit eigenstates can be obtained.
-It is clear that since these eigenstates of $z {a^{\dagger}}^k-z^*a^k$ have zero eigenvalues they are also eigenstates of $U_k(z)$ with eigenvalue one, or , in other words, invariant under the action of $U_k(z)$.
-Without the loss of generality we can limit ourselves to the case where $z$ is imaginary $z=-z*=i r$.
+The eigenvalues of $M_k$ are not known except for the cases of $k=1, 2$. \cite{Nagel} In general, the eigenvalue problem of this operator written in the number representation leads to a three term recurrence relation.
+However, in the case of zero eigenvalue (assuming that it exists) the recurrence relation involves only two terms and as a result explicit eigenstates can be obtained.
+It is clear that since these eigenstates of $M_k = ir( {a^{\dagger k}}-a^k$) have zero eigenvalues they are also eigenstates of $U_k(r)$ with eigenvalue equal to one, or, in other words, invariant under the action of $U_k(r)$.